Cloud Computing & Hosting

 What exactly is cloud computing then?
 It depends on your perspective.
 To the end user, it means moving applications and data away from the PC, and onto the web – which doesn’t tell you much about the platform.
 But for companies who are inventing and designing the systems of the future, cloud computing can drastically change how they operate, presenting new ways to approach traditional methods of I.T and software development.

-The essence of a computing system is data and programming code.
+The essence of an operating system is data and programming code.
 The difference between cloud applications and traditional models relates to where the information is hosted and how it’s utilised.

 In the past, server hosting companies tended to offer a number of ways in which systems could be hosted, ranging from having a website on a shared server, renting a dedicated server, co-locating a server, or dividing a physical server into smaller pieces via a virtual server.
 All of these options have disadvantages – the expensive dedicated options were costly and inflexible, once you’d agreed a package, changing was difficult.
 Co-location required a lot of in-house skills and still tied applications to a single physical location.